mongodb/docs/source/reference/javascript.rst

    Returns an array, containing one document per object in the directory.
-This function operates in the context of the :option:`mongo` process.
+This function operates in the context of the :program:`mongo` process.
 The included fields are:

    .. describe:: name